 Financial abuse prevents victims from acquiring, using or maintaining financial resources.
 It is a form of domestic violence and is a commonly used tactic by perpetrators to trap their partner in the relationship.
-Approximately 98% of those who have been victim of domestic violence experience financial abuse.
+According to national statistics from NNEDV, financial abuse is present in 99% of abusive relationships.
 This abuse can happen to anyone regardless of race, income, age or level of education.
 In the last decade, the pervasive effect of financial abuse and its impact on an individual’s decision to leave an abusive situation has become increasingly evident to advocates and researchers in the field of domestic violence.
 Families impacted by domestic violence in New Hampshire are no exception to this phenomenon.

 Financial abuse can progress subtly over time.
 The victim of this abuse often has no access to household income, bank accounts, paychecks, assets and investments.
 This abuse can occur through:

 Controlling how money is spent